Contact Details

 A ration is a 24-hour allowance of feed stuff that is given to an animal.
 The important thing to note is that the term carries no implications that the allowance is adequate in quantity or kind to meet the nutritional needs of the animal for which it is intended.
 Some confusion normally arises as to the difference between the words RATION and DIET.
 These can be explained as follows:

-DIET: this is what the person or animal usually eats or drinks (e.g. the actual food chosen, not the amounts)
+Diet is what the animal usually eats or drinks (e.g. the actual food chosen, not the amounts)

 Balanced Maintenance Ration